TimCluyts/timcluyts.github.io/index.md

 <span class="quote">"I love the fact that you seek to discuss changes and think with us to find an even better solution" - Customer's product owner</span>

-<span class="quote">"You are always ready to help us out with a smile" - Customer on my last project</span>

 ## Contact

 Tim Cluyts<br />